oxen-io/session-pysogs/contrib/docker/Readme.md

 Before you can run the container you need to set the base config.
 You can do so by copying `sogs.ini.sample` to `sogs.ini` and replacing the line with base_url with `base_url = http://localhost`.

-Next,
+> **WARNING**: Not for production use.
+This docker image is strictly for development use and not supported for production use.

-You can run and attach to the container with
+Next, you can run and attach to the container with

 ```
 sudo docker run -i -p 8080:80 -v $PWD:/session-pysogs -t pysogs-dev:latest